IMPORTANT: If you have ever turned on database storage mode of configurations, you cannot use Continuous delivery.

 The following table summarizes the applications of the different configuration storage modes:

-IMPORTANT: Once you turn on database storage, you cannot use Continuous delivery.
-You can only get back to FileSystem storage mode by migrating the configurations back.
+IMPORTANT: When using database or FileSystem storage, you cannot use Continuous delivery.
+You can switch from database storage to FileSystem storage mode by migrating the configurations.
 For more information, see Migrate configurations.
 To work in Auto-storage mode and use Continuous delivery, you can switch from FileSystem storage mode to Auto-storage mode.
 For more information, see Turn on Auto-storage mode for configurations.

 Once you switch to Auto-storage mode, you cannot get back to the other configuration storage modes.